Diya-R-Gowda/Spreadsheet-Model-Linter/README.md

 **Static analysis for financial models.
 Finds errors in .xlsx files the way a linter finds bugs in code.**

+Runs entirely offline, on commodity hardware, at zero cost — no API keys, no cloud dependency.
+That's a deliberate design choice, not a limitation worked around: financial models are exactly the files organizations won't send to a third-party API.

 ---

 ## The Problem